2016 Celebration Bowl: Teams

 The participants for the Celebration Bowl game are based upon the final regular season standings which determine the MEAC football champion and the SWAC football championship Game determining the SWAC representative.

 North Carolina Central

-North Carolina Central entered the season ranked 4th in both the Sheridan & BoxtoRow polls and picked to finish 3rd overall in the MEAC.
+North Carolina Central entered the season ranked 4th in both the Sheridan & BoxtoRow polls and was picked to finish 3rd overall in the MEAC.
 The Eagles started their season with back to back losses to FBS opponents Duke and Western Michigan.
 The Eagles rebounded to win 9 straight, defeating state rival North Carolina A&T in the final MEAC regular season game.
 The Eagles entered the Celebration Bowl ranked #18 in the FCS.

 Grambling

 Grambling started the season ranked 5th in national black college football polls and picked 2nd in the SWAC Western division.
 The Tigers began the season defeating Virginia-Lynchburg and going up 21–0 before watching FBS opponent Arizona rally to defeat them.
 Grambling rolled after that with 10 straight wins.
 The Tigers enter the Celebration Bowl ranked #14.